abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_feature2d/py_features_harris/py_features_harris.rst

 Here, :math:`I_x` and :math:`I_y` are image derivatives in x and y directions respectively.
 (Can be easily found out using **cv2.Sobel()**).

 Then comes the main part.
-After this, they created a score, an equation, which will determine if a window can contain a corner or not.
+After this, they created a score, basically an equation, which will determine if a window can contain a corner or not.

 .. math::